 LONDON Despite British exasperation with continuing delays to the Airbus A400M airlifter, EADS CEO Louis Gallois remains publicly confident London will stay the course on the embattled military program.
 As a conciliatory gesture, Gallois says EADS is looking at “bridging” options to try to ease the effect of the latest delay.
 Gallois, responding to blunt comments by John Hutton, U.K. defense secretary, admits the minister’s frustration is understandable.
 EADS has now delayed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gallois Confident In A400M Despite British Ire".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gallois Confident In A400M Despite British Ire".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.